 Dentures in Surprise AZ

 For many people, trying to keep their teeth healthy is a losing battle.
 They struggle for years with the embarrassment and discomfort of teeth that are decayed, broken, or traumatized, and it takes a toll on their confidence.
 At Surprise Family Dentistry, we realize that there is nothing that can completely take the place of your natural teeth, but we feel that dentures make a very acceptable substitute.
 Modern dentures have the look and feel of natural teeth, and function comfortably as well.
-If you have lost several or all of your teeth, come talk to us about dentures.

 Types of Dentures

-Dr. Jacob Kent offers various types of dentures.
+Our Dentists offers various types of dentures.
 Traditional full dentures replace all of the teeth in the upper or lower arch, or both.
 They have been the most commonly used type of dentures for years.
 An upper denture may be retained with natural suction (closed palate) or adhesive (open palate).
 Traditional partial dentures are used when there are a few healthy teeth left in the arch.
 Partials attach to healthy teeth by way of hidden clasps.

 Implant-retained dentures or partials are made much like their traditional counterparts, but they attach to titanium implants surgically placed in the jawbone.
 Both dentures and partials attached to implants may be fixed or removable.